ucb-ee290c/fa18-modem/README.md

 - ?
 Pilot based correction

 ### Packet Detection
-- Fixed threshold power-based detection
+The packet detector uses a moving average power estimate to detect the beginning of a packet when average power exceeds a threshold and the end of a packet when the average power falls below a threshold.

+The number of samples in the power averaging window and the threshold are both parameterizable, and the generator is generic to the type of IQ real and imaginary parts.

+TODOS:
-- TODO: CFAR power-based detection
+- CFAR power-based detection
-- TODO: Correlation threshold and synchronization
+- Correlation-based threshold and synchronization

 ### FFT
 - Fixed 2^n FFT
 - ?
 Fixed 2^n IFFT

 ### Equalizer
-- Preamble based least-squares equalization
+The equalizer uses preamble-based least-squares equalization to apply a fixed channel correction to a full packet.
+Pilot-based equalization is not yet supported.
+Currently, the preamble must be BPSK, but could easily be extended to arbitrary symbols.

+The generator parameters are:
+- FFT width, or number of subcarriers in the channel
+- Mask of subcarriers which contain data and should be equalized.
+- Training field symbols
+- Type of IQ real and imaginary parts

+TODOS:
-- TODO: Preamble based MMSE equalization
+- Preamble based MMSE equalization
-- TODO: Pilot based equalization
+- Pilot based equalization

 ### Modulator
 - BPSK modulation/demodulation